 How to Play Solitaire

-Cards can be placed on top of each other in the foundation piles, but they must be of the same suit and in ascending order from the ace to the king.
-Only the top cards from the tableau columns can be moved to the foundation.
-The top card from the waste pile can also be moved directly to the foundation if it is of the right suit and rank to be placed.
+Cards can be placed on top of each other in the foundation piles, but they must be of the same suit and from the Ace to the King.
+Only the top card from each tableau column can be moved.
+The top card from the waste pile can also be moved directly to the foundation — if it’s the right suit and rank.
+Move the Aces to the foundation to start building stacks.

 Solitaire Rules: Move Cards to the Foundation Piles